 Descending into a dark, smoky room surrounded by Latin chanting, he can’t see who is in the room.
 The scent of incense is heady and the worshipper feels closer to his god.
 The ceremonies finish and food and drink are bought out, candles are lit and he eats in communion with the bull slayer.
 Perhaps once the serious business is done he can’t finally see who has made this meeting.
 He can arrange business deals or discuss military matters with his comrades.

 Rather than a reopening, this is in many ways a revival.
 The Roman temple of Mithras, in London, was discovered in 1952 following the rebuilding of a bomb site in the City of London.
+On the site were found statues of Mithras and Serapis (the spouse of Isis), which are on display in the Museum of London.
 During this period it was a popular tourist site and thousands of people queued up to see the remains.
 In 1962 however, the remains were removed to a site over 100 meters away.
 This new site, below the European headquarters of Bloomberg, sees the temple removed back roughly to its original site.
 The London Mithraeum has experienced a checkered post-discovery history.

 Bloomberg are obviously proud of the temple and the archeological artefacts that were uncovered on the site.
 Bloomberg Space is not just dedicated to the Mithraeum but also will exhibit modern art works.
 When I visited Isabel Nolan’s powerful tapestry Another View From Nowhen took up much of the entrance space.
 It’s worth seeing in its own right.